Datsy/datsy-api/README.md

 ### All Tags Endpoint
 Returns object with two fields:
-- tag: array of all tags in the database
+- tag: array of all tags attached to tables
-- total: number of tables that have tags
+- total: total number of tables that have tags

 ###### Usage
 ```